yikev/MemorizationGame/README.md

 * As a user, I would like to be able to add more pairs of cards to the game board.
 * As a user, I want to see a list of high scores.
-* As a user, I want to see my *stats*, how many games ive played.
+* As a user, I want to see my *stats*, how many games I've played.
 How many guesses on average per game etc.
 * As a user, I would like to see other user's stats.